 TIP: The only time gloves could be taken off were when a lady was putting food in or eliminating food from her body

 A silk embroidered shawl was common accessory for both day and evening.
 Cool weather aboard the Titanic required a layer of warmth with style.
-Silk shawls or wraps were solid or patterned prints with tassels or beaded fringe along the bottom. they could be standard size shawls, like today’s wraps, or larger cocoon shaped varieties.
-Jacket forms were also common.
+Silk shawls or wraps were solid or patterned prints with tassels or beaded fringe along the bottom.
+They could be standard size shawls, like today’s wraps, or larger cocoon shaped velvet capes.
+Kimono jackets were also common.
 There has been a resurgence of fancy silk shawls over the last few years.
-They are still fairly easy to find in a variety of colors to match your outfit.
-These new shawls and wraps for work well for Titanic costumes.
+They are still easy to find in a variety of colors to match your outfit.
+These new shawls and wraps work well for Titanic costumes.

 Make Your Own Titanic Dress